 Higher Education and the Law

-This course will treat selected topics in law and higher education.
+This course will treat selected topics in higher education and law.
 A recurring issue throughout the course will be the extent to which legal doctrines should be modified, if at all, in light of the arguably unique characteristics of colleges and universities.
-The course should therefore be valuable not just for students with a particular interest in law and higher education; it should also provide an opportunity for detailed study of various aspects of free speech, due process, employment law, and employment discrimination.
-The course will begin with a thorough examination of academic freedom and tenure, focusing on the relationships between these concepts and the constitutional doctrines of free speech and due process.
-The role of contract law in protecting academic freedom and tenure in private universities will also be studied.
-The course will then explore the application of laws prohibiting employment discrimination, especially Title VII, to colleges and universities.
+The course should therefore be valuable not just for students with particular interests in higher education and the law; it should also provide an opportunity for detailed study of various aspects of free speech, due process, affirmative action, and employment discrimination.
+The course will address the First Amendment rights of faculty and students, the relationship between free speech and academic freedom, campus regulations prohibiting “offensive” speech, affirmative action in higher education, tenure, contractual analysis of academic rights, employment discrimination in higher education, and “institutional” academic freedom.